PocketRelay/Client/README.md

 ## 🔌 Credits

 This repository contains files from [https://github.com/Erik-JS/masseffect-binkw32](https://github.com/Erik-JS/masseffect-binkw32) in the /legacy directory as they were embedded in previous versions of the client in order to disable certificate verification

+## 📌 EA / BioWare Notice

+The **Pocket Relay** software in all its forms are in no way or form supported, endorsed, or provided by BioWare or Electronic Arts.

 ## 🧾 License